cbolles/CS243/src/week02/README.md

 Using -c stops before linking, so gcc isn't interested in finding where getArea is actually defined.
 However after running `gcc -Wall -Wextra -pedantic -std=c99 -o main main.c` we get an error! -o is trying to connect the pieces, but getArea is not found.

+# Using Arrays
+Arrays work a lot like arrays (not lists) in Java.
+They are created with a fixed size that can be interacted with using an index.

+There are some differences with Java however, C doesn't have the same safety nets as Java which you can see in the examples.